 The train stopped in the evening so passengers could get off and say their prayers.
 We were likely the only people left in the train.

 We also had an ongoing feud with the cabin next door regarding the wagon temperature.
-The chador-clad women thought that the desert heat was too cold and insisted on increasing the temperature.
+The women clad in heavy chadors thought that the fuming desert heat was too cold and insisted on increasing the temperature.
 I woke up in the middle of the night, close to fainting from the heat before I managed to crawl to the window and push it open for cold air like a fish on dry land.

 Entering Mashhad